Should you be worried about your hearing? The short answer is: probably.

 Noise is a huge risk factor, but other behaviors can contribute.

-A comprehensive 30-year study found that habitual use of painkillers can increase a man’s risk of hearing loss by as much as 61%.
+A comprehensive 30-year study found that habitual use of painkillers can increase a man’s risk of hearing loss by as much as 61 percent.
 We’re not talking about opiates here.
 Those do carry hearing loss risks as well.
 But this study tested more common everyday painkillers like aspirin, ibuprofen, naproxen.
 You probably know these by their brand names.

 Most strikingly, they found that men under 50 were twice as likely to have hearing loss if they used acetaminophen.